beeminder/docs/docs/data/data.md

 For example, let's say I have a goal to read 100 pages per week.
 I would tell Beeminder that I read 10 pages on the 8th by saying "8 10".

 You can also expand the date format further if you want to enter older data: "2014 08 10 10" would add a datapoint of 10 on August 10, 2014 to my goal.
-(Yes, American date format.)
-We've carefully written code to infer the right date, but if we guess wrong, you can edit the data after submitting it.
+We've carefully written code to infer the right date almost every single time, but if we infer incorrectly, you can also edit the data after submitting it.

 #### What do I do to enter data?
 There are a bunch of ways to submit info!